ivanoats/Full-Stack-JavaScript-Engineering/pre-work/README.md

 # Pre-work

-These pre-work tasks are optional, but recommended if you have any knowledge gaps.
+These pre-work tasks are recommended if you have any knowledge gaps.
 They are here to make sure you have a good foundational knowledge of JavaScript, jQuery, Git, and HTML/CSS